marinarinarina/simple-CRUD-app/README.md

 A Simple CRUD board web app with Vite, PostCSS and TypeScript.

+This repository is client-side.
+The server-side repository is [here](https://github.com/marinarinarina/simple-CRUD-api).

 **This project was made only Browser APIs, not Third-party APIs.**

 ## Features

 1. Visit this web app on the smartphone or PC.
-2. If you are using a smartphone, You can install in own device to it.
+2. If you are using a smartphone, You can install it in own device.
 3. Your internet connection is flaky?
 Don't worry!
 This web app provide a basic offline experience.

 ## Technical Features